Cold Exposure

 Brown adipose tissue is real and recruitable.
 But BAT contributes only 1–5% of basal metabolic rate even after acclimation.
 The "cold burns hundreds of calories" framing is overstated for ice-bath protocols.

-The Søberg cross-sectional winter-swimmer paper (n=8 swimmers) is frequently cited for plunge-based metabolic benefit, but it's confounded by simultaneous sauna use and showed lower BAT glucose uptake at thermal comfort — a heat-acclimation pattern, not cold-induced gain.
+The Søberg cross-sectional winter-swimmer paper, in just 8 swimmers, is frequently cited for plunge-based metabolic benefit — but it's confounded by simultaneous sauna use and showed lower brown-adipose-tissue glucose uptake at thermal comfort, a heat-acclimation pattern rather than a cold-induced gain.

 Brief 1–3 minute ice-bath plunges do not replicate Hanssen's metabolic effects.